aspose-total/Aspose.Total-Products/total/en/java/conversion/dotx-to-xlt/_index.md

 ---
-title: Convert DOTX to XLT via Java or Online App or with free Online Converter
+title: Convert DOTX to XLT via Java or with free Online Converter
 description: Convert DOTX to XLT via Java or Online App without using using Microsoft Word or Microsoft Excel or online.
 Test free DOTX to XLT online converter quickly before integrating the code.
 url_ignore: /java/conversion/dotx-to-xlt/
 family: total